ros2/design/articles/055_ros_parameter_design.md

 ### Reject parameter changes

-If a parameter change is requested to an invalid value the parameter server should be able to reject the change.
+If a parameter change is requested to an invalid value, the parameter server should be able to reject the change.
-Related to this it should also be able to communicate the preconditions which are necessary but not sufficient to determine the acceptance of a change.
+Related to this, it should also be able to communicate the preconditions which are necessary but not sufficient to determine the acceptance of a change.

 ### Introspection of expected parameters

-When using parameters providing a list of expected parameters can prevent accidentally setting parameters with typos in their names etc.
+When using parameters, providing a list of expected parameters can prevent accidentally setting parameters with typos in their names etc.

 ### Control parameter lifetime